SummaryRead the full fact sheet

-|Young people who talk about suicide never attempt or complete it.
-They are just seeking attention.||It is more likely a cry for help and should always be taken seriously.|
+|Young people who talk about suicide never attempt to take or actually take their own lives.
+They are just seeking attention.||Anyone talking about suicide should always be taken seriously.|

 |Once a person is intent on suicide, there is no way to stop them.
 They will be suicidal forever.||Suicide can be prevented.
 If they receive the help they seek, they are less likely to attempt suicide.|

-|Suicide is hereditary.||While suicide tends to run in families, it is not hereditary.
+|Suicidal thoughts and behaviours are hereditary.||While suicidal thoughts and behaviours tend to run in families, they are not hereditary.
 It is important for people experiencing suicidal thoughts to know that there are options other than ending their life.|

 |All suicidal young people are depressed.||While depressed mood is common, this is not true for everyone who suicides.|